Effect of quintessence dark energy on the shadow of Hayward black holes with spherical accretion: Hayward black holes with quintessence matter

 where

-that $M$ is the mass of black hole, $g$ is the magnetic charge of black hole and $a$ and $\omega$ are the normalization factor and the state parameter of the quintessence matter, respectively.
-In the case of $a = 0$, the above metric reduces to the Hayward black hole obtained by Hayward \cite{Hayward}, and for $g=0$ represents the Schwarzschild black hole surrounded by quintessence matter that was initially obtained by Kiselve in \cite{Kiselev1}.
-Also, for $a=g=0$ behaves like the Schwarzschild black hole that has only one event horizon.
+that $M$ is the mass of black hole, $\epsilon$ is a parameter related to the cosmological constant and $a$ and $\omega$ are the normalization factor and the state parameter of the quintessence matter, respectively.
+In Ref.\cite{Pedraza} authors express the black hole mass, the radial distance and the parameter $a$ in units of the $\epsilon$, but here we define $2 M\epsilon^2 \equiv g^3$ and investigate the effect of $g$ parameter in our calculations.
+In the case of $a = 0$, the above metric reduces to the Hayward black hole obtained by Hayward \cite{Hayward}, and for $\epsilon=0$ represents the Schwarzschild black hole surrounded by quintessence matter that was initially obtained by Kiselve in \cite{Kiselev1}.
+Also, for $a=\epsilon=0$ behaves like the Schwarzschild black hole that has only one event horizon.
 We also note by choosing different values of $\omega$, the different black hole solutions can be obtained.
-For instance, when $\omega=-\frac{1}{3}$ the solution (\ref{1}) corresponds to the Hayward black hole \cite{Hayward} and for $\omega=-1$ and $a=\frac{\Lambda}{3}$ reduces to the Hayward de Sitter solution.
+For instance, when $\omega=-\frac{1}{3}$ the solution (\ref{1}) corresponds to the Hayward black hole \cite{Hayward}.
 Moreover, in the case of $\omega=\frac{1}{3}$ and $a=-Q^2$ corresponds to the charged Hayward black hole \cite{Frolov}.

-The behavior of $f(r)$ function and thus the black hole horizons depend on the magnetic charge $g$, $a$ and $\omega$ parameters.
+The behavior of $f(r)$ function and thus the black hole horizons depend on the parameters $g$, $a$ and $\omega$.
 For quintessence dark energy the state parameter takes the values in the interval $-1<\omega<-\frac{1}{3}$ and the energy density of quintessence matter is given by

 As is clear, for a positive energy density the parameter $a$ should be positive.
 In the present work, we take $\omega = -0.5$ and $\omega = -0.7$ and thus we investigate the behavior of horizons for two cases.
-The interested reader is referred to \cite{Nam} for more discussions about properties of the black hole horizons.
+The interested reader is referred to \cite{Pedraza} for more discussions about properties of the black hole horizons.
 In what follows, we find the conditions that the Hayward metric surrounded by quintessence matter could have three horizons.
-From equation $f(r)=0$ one can obtain the relationship between the black hole mass and the event horizon radius as follows \cite{Nam}
+From equation $f(r)=0$ one can obtain the relationship between the black hole mass and the horizon radius as follows